nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 **Q**: What if my contact or wedding name contains symbols such as @, (, ) and /?
 **A**: PlanPerfect currently only supports alphanumeric contact and wedding names.
 We understand that there are names containing these characters, and plan to include support for these characters in a future release.

+**Q**: What do I do if the data I entered does not appear in full or is truncated which I do not want?
+**A**: You can expand your window size to view the full details of the information you entered, do this for all fields you can't fully see.
 <br><br/>

 ## Known issues